AJMartel/FSBrowserNG/README.md

 **Notice**: I (IOT-123) have forked this for fairly focussed customizations for the ASSIMILATE IOT NETWORK (D1 Mini).
-These customizations (callbacks, and extra config editing) may be of some use, but the motivation is _not_ to provide a general purpose library.
+These customizations (sanitize serial output, remove broken features, and extra config editing) may be of some use, but the motivation is _not_ to provide a general purpose library.

 **Notice**: I (gmag11) do not have the free time to go on developing this project.
 If you would like to continue with it feel free to make your own fork or ask to be a collaborator.
 Please understand that I do need time for my job and my family :).